wp-plugins/easyazon/readme.txt

 4. Specify link text, select your Amazon Associates Tracking ID, and change the desired link options.
 After that, click _Insert Shortcode_

 == Changelog ==

+= 4.0.11 =
+* No longer disable EasyAzon Pro less than Version 4
+* Provide instructions on where to get EasyAzon Version 3

 = 4.0.9 =
 * Detect PHP version and detect whether the minimum required version is met